BigelowLab/dadautils/README.md

 ### Note

-This package is [dada2-centric](https://benjjneb.github.io/dada2/index.html) , but you may find the [charlier R package](https://github.com/BigelowLab/charlier) useful for general usage on charlie with `dadautils`.
+This package is [dada2-centric](https://benjjneb.github.io/dada2/index.html) , but you may find the [charlier R package](https://github.com/BigelowLab/charlier) useful for general usage on charlie with in concert with `dadautils`.

 ### Installation from [github](https://github.com)